LearningLocker/docs/src/guides-installing.md

 # Installing Version 2

-## One-click install via AWS

-We have prebuilt an AWS AMI (Amazon Machine Instance) that makes spinning up your own Learning Locker as simple as possible.

-_Really simple instructions for setting up an EC2 instance from an AMI image..._

-_Default login credentials_

-_Maybe put this information in the AMI description?
-If that is a thing?_

-___

 ## Via the install script

 To install Learning Locker version 2, you can run one of the commands below **as the root user** on `CentOS`, `Fedora`, `Ubuntu`, and `Debian`.
 For more information, you can view the [deployment repository's documentation](https://github.com/LearningLocker/deploy).